Applicable Form of Executive Clemency: Commutation of Sentence

 Attachments to be included with application:

-- A personal letter to Governor John Hickenlooper stating specific reasons/circumstances for requesting clemency.
+- A personal letter to the Governor stating specific reasons/circumstances for requesting clemency.

 - A recent Performance Review Summary (PRS); if older than 90 days, a new PRS should be submitted.